Adam-Alive/camden-curling-club/README.md

 os.environ.setdefault("DEBUG", "True")
 ```

-Once the project is cloned or forked, in order to run it locally, you'll need to follow these steps:
+Once the project is cloned or forked, follow these steps run it locally:

 - Start the Django app: `python3 manage.py runserver`
 - Stop the app once it's loaded: `CTRL+C` or `⌘+C` (Mac)